eprzenic/SmartThings-Raspberry-Arduino/README.md

 Smartthings to Raspberry to Arduino RF24 project
 Disclaimer:
 This is the first time I ever tried a public project like this.
-I have been struggling but having fun learning the Arduino, Smartthings, Raspberry plateform for the last few weeks and decided that I would post my code and start a conversation on different ways to do this.
+I have been struggling but having fun learning the Arduino, Smartthings, Raspberry platforms for the last few weeks and decided that I would post my code and start a conversation on different ways to do this.

 My idea is the hook the arduino wirelessly to 5 relays to power 5 sprinkler valves.
-I have 5 raised garden bed I want to wire automatically
+I have 5 raised garden bed I want to water automatically

 Here is the basic setup
 RaspberryPi wired to a NRF24l01 transeiver